Woman of the Hour

 While there are moments when I felt the build up in Woman of the Hour was a little repetitive or meandering, I think Kendrick’s directorial debut is one of the strongest by a professional and celebrated actor in quite some time.
 This could have easily been a half-baked motion picture that worked with what it had and told this already astounding story as simplistically as possible.
 Kendrick wanted to prove a point with this preliminary vision.
 She knew what she wanted to say and commits to this purpose, while channeling the directors she learned from the most.
 While Kendrick is known for having such a bubbly persona in her most popular films (the Pitch Perfect and Twilight series, for starters), she makes one hell of a statement with what she chose to be her first film as a director and how she crafted the film: she is far more than what she is marketed to be.

 I don’t even foresee another Bradley Cooper and A Star is Born with Kendrick and what she has shown with Woman of the Hour: I feel like she has even stronger capabilities, ideas, and techniques to the point of someone more bold and artistic like, say, a Brady Corbet (of Vox Lux and the upcoming The Brutalist fame): an actor who doesn’t just want to make films but would rather push what cinema can be instead.
 I think with a bit of extra time and additional foundation construction, Woman of the Hour could have been even stronger and Kendrick’s sense for slow-burning dread could have been even better realized.
-Knowing that there will likely be a next film and that it’ll have a larger budget and more for Kendrick to pull off and work with, I can only imagine what we’ll get next from a very promising newcomer within the filmmaking space; I’m hoping it’s sooner rather than alter.
+Knowing that there will likely be a next film and that it’ll have a larger budget and more for Kendrick to pull off and work with, I can only imagine what we’ll get next from a very promising newcomer within the filmmaking space; I’m hoping it’s sooner rather than later.

 Andreas Babiolakis has a Masters degree in Film and Photography Preservation and Collections Management from Toronto Metropolitan University, as well as a Bachelors degree in Cinema Studies from York University.
 His favourite times of year are the Criterion Collection flash sales and the annual Toronto International Film Festival.